partanenatte/Platform-of-Trust-integration-demo/README.md

 # How to use the project

-Technical information how to use this project can be found in the .PDF - Platform of Trust Unreal connection documentation.pdf [I'm a relative reference to a repository file](../Platform-of-Trust-integration-demo/Platform of Trust Unreal connection documentation)
+Technical information how to use this project can be found in the .PDF - Platform of Trust Unreal connection documentation.pdf [I'm a relative reference to a repository file](../blob/main/Platform%20of%20Trust%20Unreal%20connection%20documentation.pdf)

-Required systemspesific thigs are:
+# Required systemspesific thigs are:

 Development is made with Unreal Engine 4.25, might not work with newer versions!

-Plugin requred.
+# Plugins required.

 1. [Kantan-charts](https://www.unrealengine.com/marketplace/en-US/product/kantan-charts)
 2. [low-entry-extended-standard-library](https://www.unrealengine.com/marketplace/en-US/product/low-entry-extended-standard-library)
 3. [varest-plugin](https://www.unrealengine.com/marketplace/en-US/product/varest-plugin)